 Suppose that both of you have a combined discretionary income of $100,000.
-If you both were enrolled in Income Based Repayment (IBR), your student loan payments for the year would add up to $15,000 ($1250 per month).
+If you both enrolled in Income-Based Repayment (IBR), your student loan payments for the year would add up to $15,000 ($1250 per month).
 By switching to REPAYE, your student loan payments for a year drop down to $10,000 ($833 per month).
-This is because IBR requires 15% of your discretionary income while REPAYE only requires 10%.
+This is because IBR requires 15% of your discretionary income, while REPAYE only requires 10%.

-If one of you enrolls in REPAYE and the other stays on the standard repayment plan, thing get expensive quick.
-Instead of paying 10% of your discretionary income, as a couple you will pay 10% of your discretionary income plus the standard payment.
-By not both enrolling in REPAYE, things can get quite expensive.
+If one of you enrolls in REPAYE and the other stays on the standard repayment plan, things get expensive quickly.
+Instead of paying 10% of your discretionary income as a couple, you will pay 10% of your discretionary income plus the standard payment.
+To minimize monthly spending, both partners should be on the REPAYE plan.

 REPAYE when only one spouse has federal student debt

-This is the situation where people get critical of REPAYE.
-Unlike IBR, REPAYE almost always includes spousal income.
-This is because people on IBR can opt to file their taxes separately to avoid having to count spousal income.
+On plans like Income-Based Repayment (IBR) and Pay As You Earn (PAYE), people can opt to file their taxes separately to avoid having to count spousal income.
 On REPAYE, even if you file your taxes separately, the combined income is still used to determine the payments.

 Because of this difference, the math for determining the best plan gets a little tricky.
-If you have federal student debt and your spouse does not, there are two important numbers to look at the cost of filing separately and compare it to the added student loan expenses.
+Couples need to look at the cost of filing separately and compare it to the added student loan expenses.

 Option One: File your taxes separately and sign up for IBR.
-The benefit here is that the income of your spouse is not included in calculating your student loan payment.
-The downside is that your tax bill will be higher and you will be paying 15% of your discretionary income instead of 10%.
+The benefit here is that your spouse’s income is not included in calculating your student loan payment.
+The downside is that your tax bill will be higher, and you will be paying 15% of your discretionary income instead of 10%.

 Option Two: File your taxes together and sign up for REPAYE.
-The good news here is a lower tax bill and payment is 10% of your combined discretionary income.
+The good news here is a lower tax bill and the monthly payment is 10% of your discretionary income.
 The downside is that it includes your spouse’s income for determining the payment.

 The challenge for borrowers is to figure out which route saves more money in the long run.
-This requires some careful tax planning, and an honest assessment of your respective projected earnings.
-It is tricky but it can be done.
+This requires some careful tax planning and an honest assessment of your respective projected earnings.
+It is tricky, but most couples can do it.

-Once you know the plan you want, it is time to get into contact with your loan servicer…
+Once you know the plan you want, it is time to contact your loan servicer.